liuqx315/Multiscale-pattern/sundials_extensions/doc/source/FortranInterface.rst

 As an option when using either of these banded linear solvers, the user may supply a routine that computes a banded approximation of the linear system Jacobian :math:`J = \frac{\partial f_I}{\partial y}`.
-If supplied, it must have one of the following forms:
+If supplied, it must have the following form:

    .. c:function:: SUBROUTINE FARKBJAC(NEQ, MU, ML, MDIM, T, Y, FY, BJAC, H, IPAR, RPAR, WK1, WK2, WK3, IER)